“How can we make this better?”

 Each March our team is given an amazing opportunity to pitch our leadership team on an idea for personal growth that DT will help fund.
 Employees receive $1,500 that they can use to pursue their own personal betterment.
 It’s not easy though – many people are asked to think bigger with their betterment bonus ideas.

 This program has yielded some amazing stories: a marathon in Greece, training with pros at a cycling academy in Majorca, handmade custom closet systems for newborns, astrophotography, learning to play the violin, and even creating an art car at Burning Man.
 The best part about the Betterment Bonus is getting to ride the high of everyone’s experiences.
 They present their progress throughout the year as keynote presentations at lunch or impromptu concertos after our morning scrum.
+Some presenters saved time by using Venngage’s Keynote presentation templates.

 It may sound odd, but culture can be measured.
 At Digital Telepathy we use the “Happiness at Work Survey” to measure employee satisfaction twice a year.
 This pulse-check provides crucial information to our leadership team.
 Since the results are anonymized, employees can express their true feelings about how things are going.
 Actually, the first time we took the survey we didn’t have enough females in the office to break out results by gender.
 That became a hiring initiative for 2014 and we now have a 30% female workforce!